-BMP Measurable Goals Contamination Stormwater Runoff from a e The permittee shall describe measures that of prevent or minimize contamination of the stormwater runoff from all areas used for vehicle and equipment cleaning.
+BMP Measurable Goals k.
+Prevent or Minimiz Contamination of Stormwater Runoff from a areas used for Vehicle an Equipment Cleaning e The permittee shall describe measures that f prevent or minimize contamination of the stormwater runoff from all areas used for vehicle and equipment cleaning.